cchitsiang/awesome-stars/topics.md

 ## others

+- [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
 - [firdaus/awesome-cadence-temporal-workflow](https://github.com/firdaus/awesome-cadence-temporal-workflow) - A curated list of awesome things related to the Cadence and Temporal Workflow Engines
 - [usablica/front-end-frameworks](https://github.com/usablica/front-end-frameworks) - A collection of best front-end frameworks for faster and easier web development.
 - [Shopify/flash-list](https://github.com/Shopify/flash-list) - A better list for React Native